catenglaender/public-notes/ILIAS-development/2023/Creating-Questions-in-TA/Report_Creating-Questions-in-TA.md

 ### Using the keyboard

 While keyboard navigation in ILIAS is technically possible, it is far from being a pleasant experience.
-After every page reload the keyboard focus tabbing begins at the breadcrumb bar, which is not at all relevant to a user wanting to blaze through the input of many questions.
+After every page reload the keyboard focus tabbing begins all the way at the top in the breadcrumb bar, which is not at all relevant to a user wanting to blaze through the input of many questions.

 We believe that a fluent and consistent keyboard support can make the input of many questions a lot easier as moving the hand from keyboard to mouse repeatedly can be perceived as friction for the user experience.

-In Quiz Maker, keyboard focus is automatically set to the question text after creating a new question, which feels very natural and saves a click.
+In Quiz Maker, keyboard focus is automatically set to the question text after creating a new question, which feels very natural and saves a click (and in ILIAS would save many keyboard tabs)

-### Too many features too visible
+### Feature overload

-Because ILIAS supports many different use cases there are many features that might not be interesting to all authors.
-ILIAS often shows these features with the same visual priority or even forces an input.
+Because ILIAS supports many different use cases there are many features that might not be relevant for most user intents.
+ILIAS often shows these features with the same visual priority or even requires an input.
+Additionally, it seems that some very prominent features are not used in a way that they could unfold their full potential.

+There is a field to change the author's name for a question as one of the first and therefore most visible form fields.
+While there might be use cases (entering questions on a professor's behalf or marking co-authorship) it would make much more sense to change the author name once for all operations following thereafter.
+Changing the author's name for each new question manually adds to the already quite large click count.

+The Lifecycle field that marks the approval status of a questions would be the most useful as a bulk operation in an overview screen or an approval mode to quickly approve or disapprove an entire question set.
+Setting all questions to "Final" during creation is a huge waste of time as questions set to "Draft" do appear in the quiz anyway.

 In our research, we noticed that some tools (Quiz-Maker, Typeform) keep scoring hidden from the average user and just award answers marked as correct with 1 point unless otherwise specified in an optional second step.

-The Lifecycle field is the most useful as a bulk operation in an overview screen.
-Setting all questions to "Final" during creation is a huge waste of time.

-While skipping this step is probably not suitable for an exam, not being forced to enter point values greatly speeds up some use cases e.g. the creation of little test that someone might want to add to chapters in a learning sequence.
+While skipping the scoring step is probably not suitable for setting up a complex exam, it can greatly speed up some use cases.
+The creation of little brain teaser tests that someone might want to add to a learning sequence or at the end of a live lesson would greatly benefit from a more simplified scoring option.

+The features that are separated in sub-tabs from the core question input do not always benefit from the separation.
+While some people might prefer to enter feedback texts separately from the answer options, there are also advantages of having such a field right in the vicinity.
+While an author thinks of an incorrect option, they often time might have a feedback in mind that goes with it.
+To enter that feedback you would have to switch to yet another view.

+ILIAS forms currently do not have advanced sections that can be collapsed and expanded or fields and buttons that only show up once certain fields are selected.

 ### Preview disconnected from creation

-...
+After a question has been created with a click on "save and return", the user does not actually return to a previous view, but is directed to a preview of the question.

+While previewing the test is a valid user intent at some point in the process, an author who is creating many questions in a row might feel bothered by being repeatedly forced to click out of the preview.

 ## Inspiration from other apps